gkigiermo/AIDL21-SAGAN/README.md

 ### 1.2.
 Objectives <a name="12-milestones"></a>

-- Develop, implement and train a classification model.
-- GAN-based model for synthetic augmentation malign cases.
-- Establish a solid base line for the classifier.
-- Compare the performance of the classifier using the synthesized data.
+Above all the main purpose of this project is to demonstrate the potential solution to the problem of insufficiency data volume in the medical domain by means of comparing the proposed CNN-based classifier performance using standard against synthetic image augmentation.
+To tackle this task, it can be further broken down into the following sub-objectives:
+- Explore, clean and process the data that will be used for training and evaluating the implemented Deep Neural Networks.
+- Research, develop, implement and train a clasiffier model.
+This classifier will be based on a scaled up CNN whose function will be to detect malign dermathological lesions from the different augmented images.
+- Perform classifier performance tests.
+In order to establish a solid base evaluation model to compare with, there wil be necessary to undertake several experiments for fine tuning the model for the training data appropriately.
+- Research, develop, implement and train a series of GANs-based models to be able to demosntrate how much we can improve the performance of the classifier.
+- Draw final conclusions from all the experiments conducted.
+There will be necessary to compare the results obtained from the classifier using the different synthesed images and the different improvements attempted.

 ## 2. Corpora <a name="2-available-datasets"></a>